-(1) Priced based on information provided by independent pricing service providers at March 31, 2023 and December 31, 2022.
-Short term investments relate to U.S. treasury bills maturing between three and twelve months from the date of purchase.
+(1) Priced based on information provided by independent pricing service providers at June 30, 2023 and December 31, 2022.
+Short term investments relate to government treasury bills maturing between three and twelve months from the date of purchase.

 Transfers between fair value hierarchy levels are considered effective from the beginning of the reporting period in which the transfer is identified.
-During the first quarters of 2023 and 2022 there were no transfers of financial instruments between fair value hierarchy levels.
+During the first six months of 2023 there were no transfers of financial instruments between fair value hierarchy levels.
+During the first six months of 2022 the company's investment in 898,816 restricted common shares of 5paisa was transferred from Level 3 to Level 1 in the fair value hierarchy as a result of the release of selling restrictions.

-(2) The company is restricted from selling certain of its common shares of CSB Bank for a specified period up to August 7, 2024 due to restrictions imposed by the RBI and SEBI, and has applied a discount for lack of marketability (a significant unobservable valuation input) to the quoted price for the remaining restricted common shares of CSB Bank held by the company at March 31, 2023 and December 31, 2022.
+(2) The company is restricted from selling certain of its common shares of CSB Bank for a specified period up to August 7, 2024 due to restrictions imposed by the RBI and SEBI, and has applied a discount for lack of marketability (a significant unobservable valuation input) to the quoted price for the remaining restricted common shares of CSB Bank held by the company at June 30, 2023 and December 31, 2022.

-(3) The fair value of Chemplast, a publicly traded subsidiary of Sanmar, comprised 55% of the company's investment in Sanmar at March 31, 2023 (December 31, 2022 - 61%).
+(3) The fair value of Chemplast, a publicly traded subsidiary of Sanmar, comprised 60% of the company's investment in Sanmar at June 30, 2023 (December 31, 2022 - 61%).

-A summary of changes in the fair value of the company's Indian Investments classified as Level 3 in the fair value hierarchy, denominated in the company's functional currency of the Indian rupee for the first quarters of 2023 and 2022 is as follows:
+A summary of changes in the fair value of the company's Indian Investments classified as Level 3 in the fair value hierarchy, denominated in the company's functional currency of the Indian rupee for the first six months of 2023 and 2022 is as follows: